mcandar/pydtw/README.md

 # pydtw
-Just another implementation of dynamic time warping.
+Just another implementation of dynamic time warping with OOP approach.
+Written purely in python.